ansontang216/recipe-app/README.md

 ## Running the client application

-Before running the application please make sure the following libraries are installed on your system - `MySQL.Connector`, `Pandas`, `scipy`, `pymysql`, `sqlAlchemy`, `numpy`.
+Before running the application please make sure the following libraries are installed on your system - `MySQL.Connector`, `Pandas`, `scipy`, `numpy`.
 These libraries have been added to eceubuntu - we were able to run the application on eceubuntu successfully.

 In order to run the client app - please make sure you are in the `ece356` directory of the repository.